1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

         *If you can see bare wire shining through the isolation of the wires of either the thermistor or the cartridge heater I'd strongly recommend to replace the component to not risk a shortcut and therefore a broken mainboard (seriously - you don't want to get a blown off mainboard like it happened to me just because of a part which maybe costs a buck or two).*

-#### Leveling or Dismounting the ABL Sensor
+#### Leveling Or Dismounting The ABL Sensor
 If you need to dismount the ABL sensor from the printhead to change it or if you need to level it, check out the following steps in the expandable box below.
 However, the ABL sensor should be leveled anyway, even if you got the printer brandnew from the manufacturer.
 After adjusting the height of it, determine your Z offset.

 The following picture shows a sensor that should/has to be leveled (don't mind the tiny rest of filament at the tip of the nozzle which touches the paper instead of the nozzle itself though, I chipped it away before leveling everything).
 Because the position of it is too high for just being adjusted using the hex screw at the top, it needs to be dismounted from the bracket first to replace it further below.
 After that the finetuning using the screw can be done.
 ![This sensor needs to be leveld](../assets/images/head_neo_ABL2level_web.jpg)

-??? example "Leveling the ABL Sensor"
+??? example "Leveling The ABL Sensor"

     - To adjust the height of the ABL sensor and level it, check out the video from Anycubic ["Leveling Operation for Anycubic Kobra Neo"](https://www.youtube.com/watch?v=25x84AaiUpQ) how to do so.
 However, I'll also list the steps in the following.
     - Take the [height gauge](https://cdn.shopify.com/s/files/1/0245/5519/2380/files/Height_gauge.rar?v=1667814312) from Anycubic. <br> If you don't have the height gauge, take a sheet of paper and the open-end wrench that came with your printer. <br> If you also don't have that, take something with a flat surface that is 1.95mm thick as this is the thickness of the wrench that came with the printer (2mm will be fine also I guess).